SalomonSuspect/WattWatch/README.md

 ```

 ### Tests
-Unit tests are in the `test folder.
+Unit tests are in the `test folder`.
 To execute the tests have to be executed from the top level of each application.
+Currently there are only tests for the desktop_app.

 For example to run the tests against the `desktop_app`:
 ```